From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Abstract

 \section{Abstract}

 Knowledge-based Visual Question Answering (KBVQA) necessitates external knowledge incorporation beyond cross-modal understanding.
-Existing KBVQA methods either utilize implicit knowledge in multimodal large language models (MLLMs) via in-context learning or explicit knowledge via retrieval augmented generation.
-However, their reasoning processes remain implicit, without explicit multi-step trajectories from MLLMs.
-To address this gap, we provide a Hindsight Distilled Reasoning (HinD) framework with Knowledge Encouragement Preference Optimization (KEPO), designed to elicit and harness internal knowledge reasoning ability in MLLMs.
-First, to tackle the reasoning supervision problem, we propose to emphasize the hindsight wisdom of MLLM by prompting a frozen 7B-size MLLM to complete the reasoning process between the question and its ground truth answer, constructing Hindsight-Zero training data.
-Then we self-distill Hindsight-Zero into Chain-of-Thought (CoT) Generator and Knowledge Generator, enabling the generation of sequential steps and discrete facts.
-Secondly, to tackle the misalignment between knowledge correctness and confidence, we optimize the Knowledge Generator with KEPO, preferring under-confident but helpful knowledge over the over-confident but unhelpful one.
-The generated CoT and sampled knowledge are then exploited for answer prediction.
-Experiments on OK-VQA and A-OKVQA validate the effectiveness of HinD, showing that HinD with elicited reasoning from 7B-size MLLM achieves superior performance without commercial model APIs or outside knowledge.
+Existing KBVQA methods either utilize implicit knowledge in multimodal large language models via in-context learning or explicit knowledge via retrieval augmented generation.
+However, their reasoning processes remain implicit, without explicit multi-step trajectories.
+To address this gap, we propose a Self-Encouraged Hindsight Distillation Reasoning (HinD) framework, aiming at eliciting reasoning ability inside the MLLM by constructing a Hindsight Teacher with privileged information to teach the Foresight Student.
+First, we construct the Hindsight Teacher by prompting the MLLM with the reasoning target as privileged information to complete the reasoning process, obtaining Hindsight-Zero training data.
+Then, the Foresight Student, without knowing the answer, learns the golden trajectories from Hindsight in two ways: (1) Hindsight Distillation Fine-Tuning to self-distill the Hindsight-Zero into a modularized Chain-of-Thought Generator and a Knowledge Generator for sequential steps and discrete facts generation, respectively; (2) Knowledge Encouragement Preference Optimization to encourage the under-confident but relevant knowledge inside the MLLM and suppress the over-confident but irrelevant one.
+Experiments on OK-VQA and A-OKVQA validate the effectiveness of HinD, showing that HinD with 7-8B MLLM achieves superior performance without commercial model APIs or retrieved knowledge.